finn-no/Diffuse/README.md

 let old = [a, b, c]

 let new = [a, c, b]
 let changes = Diffuse.diff(old: old, new: new, comparator: { $0.id == $1.id })
 ```

 ### Updating your tableView
-This extensions lets you reload your `UITableView` with the changes given by the outcome of the diff.
+This extension lets you reload your `UITableView` with the changes given by the outcome of the diff.
 The parameter `updateDataSource` lets you update your tableView's datasource.

 Note that this method also has a parameter for selecting which section within the tableView these changes should be applied to.
 If not specified it uses section `0`.